Akul2010/Jarvis/README.md

  4. How to contribute?
  5. Future?
 ## 1. What is Jarvis AI-
-Jarvis AI is a Python Module which is able to perform task like Chatbot, Assistant etc. It provides base functionality for any assistant application.
-This Jarvis is built using Tensorflow, Pytorch, Transformers and other opensource libraries and frameworks.
+Jarvis AI is a Python Module which is able to perform task like Chatbot, Assistant etc. It provides a base functionality for any assistant application.
+This Jarvis is built using Tensorflow, Pytorch, Transformers and other open source libraries and frameworks.
 Feel free to contribute on this project to make it more powerful.

 This project is crated only for those who is having interest in building a virtual assistant.
 Before, it took a lot of time to write code from scratch to build a virtual assistant with only basic features.
 So, I made a library called Jarvis, which gives even beginners the opportunity to build a virtual assistant.